PeachIceTea/freya/readme.md

 A server to easily host and listen to audiobooks.

 There is a good chance you would be more happy with [Audiobookshelf](https://github.com/advplyr/audiobookshelf).
+Freya is much more limited in scope and relies heavily on the browser to provide the necessary codecs and features to play audio.
+Audiobookshelf is a much more complete solution and is much more likely to be what you are looking for.

+## Features

+- Web interface to listen to audiobooks
+  - Doesn't provide a way to get audiobooks onto the server
+- Keeps track of the last played position
+- Multiple users

 ## Build